Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: Introduction

 Among them to resolve the ${}^4{\rm He}$ anomaly, there is a scenario with extra-dimensional effects, as is done by Sasankan \textit{et al.}~\cite{Sasankan:2016ixg}; they have examined the influence of dark radiation on the BBN, and found that the constraints on $Y_p$ are changed if the dark radiation exists with $\sim10\%$ of the total components.
-In their scenario, the dark radiation originated from the property of the five-dimensional Anti-de Sitter spacetime (AdS$_5$), specifically, the non-rotating BH mass in AdS$_5$.
+In their simulation, they introduced the negative contribution of the higher dimensional property to the radiation term in the Friedmann equation.
+The assumption of the negative contribution can be supported by the latest observational update of the $Y_p$ abundance.
+Meanwhile, the dark radiation usually corresponds to the BH mass in the higher dimensions~\cite{1999PhRvL..83.3370R,1999PhRvL..83.4690R}.
+Thus, the assumption of the negative contribution would correspond to the negative BH mass in the higher dimension, which seems to be unphysical.
 However, the ${}^4{\rm He}$ \textit{anomaly} significantly reduces the effective number of neutrino species ($N_{\rm eff}$), implying that the mass of black hole (BH) in AdS$_5$ is likely to be zero or negative in the model of Sasankan {\it et al} \cite{Sasankan:2016ixg}.
 To avoid such negative BH mass, some modification would be necessary in this scenario.
-In this paper, we include the rotational effect in the higher dimension by adopting the Kerr-AdS$_5$~\cite{2023JHEP...05..107K}.
-In the scenario we previously presented~\cite{2023JHEP...05..107K}, the bubble universe is nucleated around the rotating BH in AdS$_5$ as a vacuum bubble which undergoes the de-Sitter-like expansion just as our Universe did.
+In this paper, we include the rotational effect in the higher dimension by adopting the Kerr-AdS$_5$ ( Koga {\it et al}~\cite{2023JHEP...05..107K}).
+In the scenario we previously presented by Koga {\it et al}~\cite{2023JHEP...05..107K}, the bubble universe is nucleated around the rotating BH in AdS$_5$ as a vacuum bubble which undergoes the de-Sitter-like expansion just as our Universe did.
 With the rotational effect of BH in AdS$_5$, we can resolve $Y_p$ observations without negative BH mass.